-Material goals are important, but the ultimate goal is to become a master at life.
-In the long run, the greatest benefit we receive from pursuing our dreams is not the outer trappings of fulfilling the dream, but who we become in the process.
+Remember that while material goals can be important, the ultimate goal is to become a master at life.
+In the long run, the greatest benefits we receive from pursuing our dreams are not the outer trappings of fulfilling the dream, but who we become in the process.

 The outer symbols of success can all be easily lost.
 Houses burn down, companies go bankrupt, relationships end, cars get old, bodies age and fame wanes, but who you are, what you have learned, and the new skills you have developed never go away.
 These are the true prizes of success.

 Decide How to Measure Your Goals